depressed-pho/bedrock-ui-tweaks/README.md

 * Remove the "How to play" button from the inventory screen for Pocket UI.
-It's really easy to mistap the button in an attempt to tap somewhere else.
+It's really easy to mistap the button in an attempt to tap somewhere else, especially the close button.
 * Remove animations from the "Marketplace" button on the startup screen.
-Its style is way too inconsistent with other buttons and is therefore very distracting.
+Its style is way too inconsistent with other buttons and is very distracting.
 The pack also removes "New!" and "Sale!"  icons attached to it.

 ## Download